 Does Olive Oil Kill Fleas on Dogs?

-Olive oil helps to pull the fleas off of your dog and suffocates them as well, helping to kill them off.
-Pair this with a bath to remove the oil afterwards and watch the fleas wash off.
+Olive oil helps pull the fleas off your dog and suffocates them as well, helping to kill them off.
+Pair this with a bath to remove the oil afterward and watch the fleas wash off.

 Fleas don’t mean you need to introduce any medication or chemicals into your home.
 With the right herbal and natural treatments, you can get rid of fleas quickly, especially by pairing them with vacuuming and cleaning your home simultaneously.
 Good luck!